 The fastest way to confirm a Fluke distributor in Singapore is authorised: check that they appear on Fluke's own regional distributor list, ask for the instrument's serial number before you pay, and confirm the warranty registers directly with Fluke, not just with the seller.
 Skip any of those three checks, and you're trusting a claim you can't verify until something goes wrong.

 This isn't a hypothetical risk.
-Fluke instruments carry a price premium precisely because of their accuracy specifications and build quality, which makes them a frequent target for grey-market resale and, less commonly but not negligibly, counterfeit units.
+Fluke instruments carry a price premium precisely because of their accuracy specifications and build quality, which makes them a frequent target for grey-market resale and, less commonly, counterfeit units.
 Here's how to verify you're actually getting what you're paying for.

 What "Authorised Fluke Distributor" Actually Means

-An authorised distributor has a direct commercial agreement with Fluke Corporation (or its regional entity, Fluke Industrial) to sell genuine stock, honour manufacturer warranty terms, and (critically), source instruments through Fluke's official supply chain rather than through intermediaries, parallel importers, or unauthorised resellers.
+An authorised distributor has a direct commercial agreement with Fluke Corporation (or its regional entity, Fluke Industrial) to sell genuine stock, honour manufacturer warranty terms, and source instruments through Fluke's official supply chain rather than through intermediaries or unauthorised resellers.

 This matters beyond brand loyalty.
 An authorised distributor's stock has a documented chain of custody from the factory.
-A grey-market unit may be genuine Fluke hardware, but it arrived through a route Fluke doesn't track, which means Fluke has no obligation to honour warranty, calibration support, or firmware updates on it, regardless of how the seller frames the sale.
+A grey-market unit may be genuine Fluke hardware, but it arrived through a route Fluke doesn't track, which means Fluke has no obligation to honour warranty, calibration support, or firmware updates on it.

 Three Checks You Can Run Before You Buy